TrustworthyComputing/csaw_esc_2022/challenge_description.md

 For the qualification phase, teams should submit a **short report** that outlines approaches and techniques (not only one approach/technique) to enable exfiltrating machine learning model information (technical) or mitigate these attacks (research).
 The best approaches will include a discussion of existing techniques, a clear outline of attack methodologies, and a discussion of how the methodologies will be applied in the final phase of the competition.

+**We will not provide details of challenges in advance.
+The qualification report should be a brief survey of existing attacks and/or mitigations on MLaaS models.**

 Qualification phase reports will be evaluated by a team of experts, and will take into account the **correctness** and **creativity** of proposed techniques, as well as the completeness and quality of the compiled report.

 ## Final Phase Evaluation and Grading Policies